agarciangulo/Task-Manager-5.8/docs/SPIKE_ARCHITECTURE.md

 DATA RESULTS:
 {raw_results}

-PRIVACY RULES:
+ACCESS RULES:
-- If data is about OTHER users and role is "user", summarize only
-- Never expose individual names when summarizing team/firm data
-- Use percentages and aggregates for protected data
+- If role is "user": ONLY return their own data.
+Deny any requests for other users or firm data.
+- If role is "manager": Full access to any user's data and firm-wide aggregates.
+- For denied requests, respond with: "I can only show you information about your own tasks."

 Generate a helpful, conversational response.

 RETURN JSON:
 {
-  "response": "The natural language response", "data_displayed": "personal" | "summarized" | "aggregate", "follow_up_suggestion": "Optional follow-up question" }
+  "response": "The natural language response", "access_level": "personal" | "other_user" | "firm",
+  "access_granted": true | false,
+  "follow_up_suggestion": "Optional follow-up question" }
 ```